HMS Titania: Construction

-Titania was built in Glasgow, Scotland, by the Clyde Shipbuilding Co.
-(Glasgow, Scotland) originally as a merchant ship ordered by Royal Hungarian Sea Navigation Company "Adria" as Károly Ferencz József.
+Titania was built in Port Glasgow, Scotland, by the Clyde Shipbuilding Co.
+(Port Glasgow, Scotland) originally as a merchant ship ordered by Royal Hungarian Sea Navigation Company "Adria" as Károly Ferencz József.
 She was launched in March 1915 and commissioned by the Royal Navy as a submarine depot ship in November 1915.

 1915–1919: 11th Submarine Flotilla, Blyth

 When she was first commissioned, in November 1915, she was stationed at Blyth and under the command of Captain Stanley L. Willis.
 In December 1915, the Eleventh Flotilla became the first directly supporting the submarines of the Grand Fleet.
 The flotilla was formed at first from submarines D7 and D8 taken from the Eighth Flotilla and HMS Titania as their depot ship.
 During the period in which Titania was the depot ship of the 11th Submarine Flotilla, other ships shared the role at various times, including HMS Mastiff, HMS Talisman, HMS Trident, HMS Tartar and HMS Moon.
 Other submarines of the G and J classes joined the flotilla and the D-class submarines were removed.

-An account of life on the ship is to be found in Hawthorne (1980).

 On 3 June 1916, following the Battle of Jutland, HMS Titania instructed submarine G10 to locate and sink floating remains of the battlecruiser HMS Invincible which had been abandoned during the battle to prevent the capture of materials.
 No remains were found.

 On 28 October 1918, Captain Frederick Avenel Sommerville was put in command of HMS Titania and made Commander (S) of the 11th Submarine Flotilla based at Blyth.
 The Eleventh Flotilla was disbanded in March 1919.